petertdavies/ethereum-spec-evm-resolver/README.md

 Local resolutions only have the `path` key.

 `path`
-: path to roots of EELS clone
+: path to the project root of an `execution-specs` repository (not to the fork sub-folder).

 ###  Same as resolutions